 Additional Natural Alternatives

 You’ve likely heard of the root called turmeric.
-Turmeric is the space that gives curry it’s bright, rich yellow color.
+Turmeric is the space that gives curry it’s a bright, rich yellow color.
 What you may not know is that turmeric is incredibly effective in terms of relieving pain.
 The root has an anti-inflammatory property that has been used in Ayurvedic medicine for a slew of pain-related conditions including arthritis.
 Lucky for us, turmeric is now gaining popularity in the Western world for its ability to manage a wide array of health issues for humans and dogs alike and is available for purchase at health food stores worldwide.

 Comfrey is an herb that has been easing pain and inflammation for hundreds of years.
 The word is actually derived from the Latin word for "grow together" and it makes sense as comfrey is known to help speed up cell reproduction.
 Comfrey's pain relieving properties also make it highly effective in providing relief for joint-related conditions.